Quickstart: View enterprise applications

-Find the list of tenant applications
+View a list of applications

 Select viewing options

-Select options according to what you're looking for.
+Select options according to what you're looking for:

-Under Application Type, choose one of these options:
+- Under Application Type, choose one of these options:

 - Enterprise Applications shows non-Microsoft applications.